charlesglucas/ofbm_tools/README.md

 The parameters to take into account in the input structure `paramsEst` of OFBM_estimBC_BS are:
   - `FBM`, type of the process:
     - 1 for operator fractional Brownian motion (ofBm);
-    - 0 for operator fractional Gaussian noise (ofGn).
+    - 0 for operator fractional Gaussian noise (ofGn);
   - `Nwt`, number of vanishing moments of the wavelet;
   - `j1`, first scale for analysis;
   - `j2`, last scale for analysis;